Phaiser is the underdogs of the headphone industry.

 Phaiser has cleverly decided to try and slice off a section of the high-quality sports headphones market.
 While many of the big brands have products in this niche, they are surprisingly vulnerable to smaller companies (like Phaiser) making great products at a much lower price point.

-Two of Phaiser’s most popular products are the BHS-750 and the BHS-760.
+5 of Phaiser’s most popular products are the BHS-750, BHS-760, BHS 730 and BHS 930.
 We get a lot of emails asking us to clear up the differences between these two pairs of headphones (because they basically look identical on paper).

 Today we have finally found the time to an in-depth comparison review of the Phaiser BHS-750 vs the Phaiser BHS-760…